The Hungry Tiger of Oz

-The Hungry Tiger of Oz (1926) is the twentieth in the series of Oz books created by L. Frank Baum and his successors, and the sixth written by Ruth Plumly Thompson.
+The Hungry Tiger of Oz (1926) is the twentieth book in the Oz series created by L. Frank Baum and his successors, and the sixth written by Ruth Plumly Thompson.
 It was illustrated by John R. Neill.
+The novel was followed by The Gnome King of Oz (1927).

 Plot summary

 Thompson begins with a usurping tyrant, Irasha the Rough, the Pasha of Rash, a tiny kingdom in the southwest of Ev.
 The Pasha has a problem: his prison is too full to cram any more Rashers in.
 His Vizier's solution is to obtain a ferocious animal from nearby Oz to devour the luckless prisoners.
 Travelling to the Emerald City by his magical "hurry cane", the Vizier lures the Hungry Tiger (first seen in Ozma of Oz) to Rash.
 As might be expected from his history, however, the Hungry Tiger is too tenderhearted to eat prisoners.